interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/nominal_behavior.md

 **[astm.f3411.v19.NET0430](../../../../requirements/astm/f3411/v19.md)** require that a NetRID Display Provider reject a request for a very large view area with a diagonal greater than *NetMaxDisplayAreaDiagonal*.
 If such a large view is requested and a 413 error code is not received, then this check will fail.

+#### Individual flights obfuscation check

+For a display area with a diagonal greater than *NetDetailsMaxDisplayAreaDiagonal* and less than *NetMaxDisplayAreaDiagonal*, **[astm.f3411.v19.NET0490](../../../../requirements/astm/f3411/v19.md)** requires that a Display provider shall obfuscate individual UAs within a cluster.
+If a cluster with a single flight has its center equal to the position of the flight, this test will fail.

 #### Clustering count check

 For a display area with a diagonal greater than *NetDetailsMaxDisplayAreaDiagonal* and less than *NetMaxDisplayAreaDiagonal*, **[astm.f3411.v19.NET0480](../../../../requirements/astm/f3411/v19.md)** requires that a Display provider shall cluster UAs in close proximity to each other using a circular or polygonal.